jnozzi/cocoadev.com/markdown/AirTunesRendezvous.md

 *pw=false

-Is the General/AirPortExpress password protected?
+Is the AirPortExpress password protected?

 *sr=44100